Research

 To avoid falling back to the broad initial labels we established for the client, I asked that each group contain a limited number of data points (2 to 10 per group).
 Since the same notes can support different research findings, we are open-minded to forming as many groups as possible throughout the research process.

-Structuring Insights: A Three-Element Framework and Reflexivity Practice
+Structuring Insights: A Four-Element Framework and Reflexivity Practice

 Customer Pattern Synthesis and Visualization Strategies